 We have a full weekly program, utilising all the best components of CBT, The Minnesota model and Mindfulness meditation techniques.
-Our Inpatient addiction program is following what is widely accepted by the medical and addiction community worldwide as the most effective.
-Ours is a modern holistic approach to addiction treatment and comprises of the following elements of treatment models.
-You will have learned a lot about your addiction in primary treatment but here you will put into practice all you have learned whilst still having the support of group therapy and one-to-one sessions.
+Our program is following what is widely accepted by the medical and addiction community worldwide as the most effective way forward.
+Ours is a modern holistic approach to recovery and comprises of the following elements of treatment models.
+You will have learned a lot about your addiction in primary treatment but here you will put into practice all you have learned whilst still having the support of self help groups and sober coaching sessions.

-The Minnesota Model, also known also as the abstinence model, of addiction treatment.
+The Minnesota Model, also known also as the abstinence model.
 Using modern bite-sized workshops to breakdown the 12 step program with easier language to enable better understanding form our varied client base.

 CBT (Cognitive Behavioural Therapy) widely used in addiction treatment, challenging negative self talk, managing triggers, managing negative feelings and challenging behaviours not conducive to recovery.